January 2nd History, Trivia, and Fun Facts

 January 2nd Quotes

-How often people speak of art and science as though they were two entirely different things, with no interconnection…That is all wrong.
+How often do people speak of art and science as though they were two entirely different things, with no interconnection…That is all wrong.
 The true artist is quite rational as well as imaginative and knows what he is doing; if he does not, his art suffers.
 The true scientist is quite imaginative as well as rational, and sometimes leaps to solutions where reason can follow only slowly; if he does not, his science suffers.

 The world is the true classroom.
 The most rewarding and important type of learning is through experience, seeing something with our own eyes.